 After we arrived in Lima, we checked into the Del Pilar Mira Flores Hotel in the gorgeous Miraflores neighborhood.
 Mishana and our new friend and travel-mate, Pam, walked the cliffs overlooking the ocean.
 The views were breathtaking.
 Those cliffs – you have to see them for yourself, no pictures I saw prior or that I could take on my phone were able to capture how majestic they were.

 After finally being able to take a shower and get ready for our first night in Lima (after traveling all day – we all smelled a little aromatic to say the least), our group walked around the Miraflores neighborhood.
 The artwork, the architecture, the cats – cats everywhere!!
 And clearly they rule the hood.
 There were street dogs all over Peru, which I first noticed in Lima.
 My heart broke with every dog I saw because most of them looked undernourished and seemed to be in pain.
-I have two boxer dogs and I wanted nothing more than to take all the dogs home, feed them, and maybe treat them to something like CBD oil for dogs UK to calm them and ease their pain.
+I have two boxer dogs and I wanted nothing more than to take all the dogs home.
 However, we later learned that many of the dogs had owners, but Peruvians let the dogs out during the day and they roam the streets in their packs.
 I didn’t believe it at first, but while there were many emaciated dogs, there were many more who looked very well-fed and cared for, and I also noticed collars on quite a few of them.
 This was just one of many times where I needed to take my American glasses off and put on Peruvian ones.

 That first night we ate at Damajuana and it was by far, one of the most fun experiences I’ve ever had dining!
 The food was delectable and the Barranco stage show was incredibly entertaining!
 I also happened to be called on stage to dance and got to play with fire.
 I don’t think Damajuana would be OSHA approved in the United States!
 I highly recommend eating here and experiencing the show if you find yourself in Miraflores!